ManuDavila/PDO_Pagination/README.md

 PDO_Pagination is a PHP class for create results pagination with database connection and PDO extension.

-Save the folder in your site project.
-Install in your database the code from demo.sql and edit the connection config in the file demo.php. finish, execute demo.php in your browser.
+Save the folder in your project site.
+Install in your database the code from demo.sql and you edit the connection config in the file demo.php. finish, execute demo.php in your browser.

 View video demo ... http://www.youtube.com/watch?v=kKCferOfaOc